BEDFORD-NORTH CAMBRIDGE, MASSACHUSETTS

 Note; Across Mystic St is Whitmore Park where you'll find some old RR tracks preserved along with the CYRUS DALLIN MUSEUM .

 Cross Mass Ave and head left along a Bike Lane for 1 block, then turn right on Swan Pl and you'll pick up the trail again under another blue Minuteman Bikeway sign.
 Travel past Spy Pond on your right where you'll find picnic tables, a path and playground.
 The trail then travels between the Thorndike Field parking lot on your right and Magnolia Park to your left.
 Continuing along the trail you'll pass by the entrance for the Alewife Brook Greenway on your left at 9.9 miles before traveling underneath Route 2.
 Look right across Alewife Station Access Rd to spot where the Alewife Brook Greenway heads west.
-Come to the Alewife T Station Junction after 10.1 miles.
-A total of five bike paths are accessible from here.
+Come to the Alewife T Station Junction in North Cambridge after 10.1 miles.

 CLICK HERE FOR ALEWIFE JUNCTION MAP